 Dashboard for Digital Marketing

-It is critical for digital marketers to monitor a wide range of metrics across multiple platforms, including social media, advertisement, website, email marketing, and lead generation.
-This marketing dashboard focuses on lead generation data, showing progress against targets, and showcasing data for lead generation metrics or web analytics metrics.
+It is critical for digital marketers to monitor a wide range of metrics across multiple platforms, including social media, advertising, website, email marketing, and lead generation.
+If you’ve ever used an email marketing dashboard you are familiar with how data visualization helps you understand user behavior.
+This marketing dashboard focuses on lead generation data, showing progress against targets, and showcasing data for lead generation metrics and web analytics metrics.